AuthorizeNet/sdk-php/README.md

 The API Reference Guide provides examples of what information is needed for a particular request and how that information would be formatted.
 Using those examples, you can easily determine what methods would be necessary to include that information in a request using this SDK.

+## Create a Chase Pay Transaction
+Use this method to authorize and capture a payment using a tokenized credit card number issued by Chase Pay.
+Chase Pay transactions are only available to merchants using the Paymentech processor.

+The following information is required in the request:

+- The payment token,
+- The expiration date,
+- The cryptogram received from the token provider,
+- The tokenRequestorName,
+- The tokenRequestorId, and
+- The tokenRequestorEci.

+When using the SDK to submit Chase Pay transactions, consider the following points:
+- TokenRequesterName must be populated with  “CHASE_PAY”
+- TokenRequestorID must be populated with <tokenRequestorID> as provided by Chase Pay services for each transaction during consumer checkout
+- TokenRequesterECI must be populated with <eciIndicator> as provided by Chase Pay services for each transaction during consumer checkout

 ## Building & Testing the SDK
 Integration tests for the AuthorizeNet SDK are in the `tests` directory.
 These tests are mainly for SDK development.
 However, you can also browse through them to find